notDFlo/GameOfLife/README.md

 # Installation Requirements:
-python 3.1
+- python 3.1

 # Python Requirements
-pygame
+- pygame

+- numpy

 # To play/run:
 VSCode will be the easiest way to launch.

 Otherwise, if your environment variables are configured correctly:

-> cd {game-directory} &&
+> cd {game-directory}

-python app.py
+> python app.py

+(or)

+>  python3 app.py